 #ThomasMann #DeathinVenice #literature #mythicthemes #art #JosephCampbellFoundation

-Do you know the great novella by Thomas Mann, Death in Venice?
-If you haven’t read it, you may well have seen the movie.
+If you haven’t read that novella, you may well have seen the movie.
 When I was in Venice almost fifteen years ago, I was haunted by that story as I wandered through the narrow, twisting calles.
 I spent much of my time taking as many photographs as I could.
-In fact, I entitled this photograph taken of a cafe on San Marco, Death in Venice.
+In fact, I entitled this photograph [above] taken of a cafe on San Marco, Death in Venice.

 Exhausted from his writing and before leaving Munich, he has a “vision” which demands that he set out on his journey.
 I love the description Mann gives of the vision within the first few pages of the novella.
 He sees: